 A development commission (also called a bounty) is a way in which NarraFirma users can help us maintain and improve NarraFirma.
 Commissions usually have narrow, fixed scopes centered around fixing bugs, making changes, or adding useful features.
-If you are interested in contributing to NarraFirma development in a particular area, talk to us.
+If you are interested in contributing to NarraFirma development by paying us to improve the software in a particular area, talk to us.

 We would like to thank our commission funders for helping us bring these elements of NarraFirma functionality to all of its users:

 - Improved options for importing data collected elsewhere

 - Better looking graphs and catalysis reports

 These are some wish-list items we think NarraFirma users might like to see in the software, plus some rough estimates of:

 - Need: how much we think NarraFirma users need them, based on user feedback.
 "Small need" means no or few people have mentioned it; "medium need" means it has been mentioned to us several times; "large need" means lots of people have asked for it.